Jul 14, 2025

 Why it matters: A prenup signed days before the wedding can be challenged in court as being signed under duress; judges are more likely to invalidate it if either party claims they were pressured.

-What to do instead: Start the process 3 - 6 months in advance.
-That gives both parties time to reflect, negotiate fairly, and seek independent legal advice - all things courts look for when evaluating enforceability.
+What to do instead: Start the process 3–6 months in advance.
+That gives both parties time to reflect, negotiate fairly, and seek independent legal advice, all things courts look for when evaluating enforceability.

 Mistake #2: Not Disclosing All Assets or Debts

 Why it matters: A prenup built on incomplete or inaccurate financial disclosure can be thrown out entirely.
 Transparency is non-negotiable.
+This is one of the biggest reasons prenuptial agreements are ruled invalid.

 Mistake #3: Using Vague or Overreaching Language